Simon-CR/scr-pki/docs/VAULT_UNSEAL.md

 # Vault Unsealing Options

 HashiCorp Vault uses a sealing mechanism to protect its encryption keys.
 When Vault starts or restarts, it is in a "sealed" state and cannot access its data until it is unsealed.
-This document covers four options for unsealing Vault in SCR-PKI.
+This document covers the options for unsealing Vault in SCR-PKI.

 ## Overview